 Surprising Effects Of Music And How It Can Help The Elderly

 Music soothes the heart and tames the savage beast.
 This saying has been along for a long time and is very true.
 Music is not only soothing it also has surprising effects on the health.
 Music is one of the activities that involve the whole brain.
-However it is good to note that not all music has a positive effect on the health because there are music that is too loud or too distracting.
+However it is good to note that not all music has a positive effect on memory care because there are music that is too loud or too distracting.

 Reduces Blood Pressure